silviot/edx-platform-wiki/Opaque-Keys.md

 Our codebase is in the midst of a database rearchitecture.
 Our production database currently is referred to as "old Mongo", in preparation for the move to the new architecture known as ["split Mongo"](https://github.com/edx/edx-platform/wiki/Split:-the-versioning,-structure-saving-DAO), but currently all of our production data is stored in old Mongo.
 The old Mongo database uses keys that contain structured data.
 These Mongo keys are literally JSON objects, with key-value pairs for `tag`, `org`, `course`, `category`, `name`, and `revision`.
 XModule provides the `Location` class as an abstraction layer over these Mongo keys. `Location` had a serious deficiency for uniquely identifying xblocks: it does not fully specify the old-style org/course/run identifier (it leaves out the 'run'); thus, old mongo can not uniquely identify xblocks in fully qualified courses.

-Split Mongo, by contrast, uses unique IDs for database keys -- some of them are uniquely-created strings, and some are Mongo ObjectIds.
-The split Mongo project provides the `Locator` class as an abstraction layer over these unique IDs.
+Split Mongo uses the full org + course + run but also adds branch and snapshot version (like a git commit hash).
+The split Mongo project provides the `Locator` class as an abstraction layer over these.

 Because data can migrate from old Mongo to split Mongo, we also have a `loc_mapper`: a database-backed mapping table to map old-style `Location`s to new-style `Locator`s, and vice-versa.

 ### The Problem

-We pass around Location and Locator objects throughout our codebase, as reference to the actual data in Mongo; this is fine.
-However, in addition to simply passing these objects around, we also have lots of code that introspects these objects, pulling out various pieces of information like `course`, `org`, and `name`, and recombining them in various ways for various purposes.
-As a result, our key abstraction breaks down: rather than merely being a pointer, our application treats these keys as data in their own right, and as a result our application contains all sorts of assumptions and expectations around the API that these keys support to access that data, what data is available, how to modify one key to create a different key, and so on.
+We pass around serialized Locations and course ids throughout our codebase and allow code to parse these as they see fit.
+This means that we cannot add fields (such as run, branch, and version) without breaking existing code.
+As a result, our key abstraction breaks down: rather than merely being a pointer, our application treats these strings as data in their own right, and as a result our application contains all sorts of assumptions and expectations around what data is available, how to modify one key to create a different key, and so on.

 This makes it difficult or impossible to effectively reason about how we store our data, and creates nasty ties between the data storage layer and the presentation layer.

 One example of this is found in the way that LMS structures its URLs.
 URL construction is highly dependent on the `org/course/run` triple that is present in our keys, and those three components are parsed separately from the URL.
-Studio, on the other hand, has been using the Locator syntax of `org.course.run/branch/version/block`.

 This key introspection also means that different parts of our application can only accept `Location`s or only accept `Locator`s, which is odd since both types of keys refer to the same data.
 It means we must spend time converting from one key abstraction to another, maintaining a `loc_mapper` data structure for the sole purpose of remembering which `Location` refers to which `Locator` and vice versa -- which means lots of extra database queries and performance penalties.
 It also makes reasoning about how we store our data much more difficult.

 ## The Solution

-To solve this problem, we will convert these "transparent keys" (keys where the application can and does see the internal structure) into "opaque keys" (keys where the application cannot, or chooses not to, get any information about the internal structure).
-In effect, the goal is to make a key do one thing and one thing only: point to a specific database record.
-It cannot provide information directly about the record in any way: no org/course/name, no "draft" vs "direct", nothing.
-This will restore the traditional database key abstraction, and greatly simplify how we interact with our data.
+To solve this problem, we will convert these "transparent keys" (keys where the application can and does manipulate internal structure and serialized form) into "opaque keys" (keys where the application should be agnostic with respect to key format and use an api to get information about the key and construct new keys).

-There is a caveat here: not all of the codebase can be easily refactored to treat keys as totally opaque.
-We do provide a Key Introspection API, discussed in the next section, to do so.
-However, we wish to continually move in the direction of treating keys as totally opaque.
-Architecturally, a key introspection API is perfectly fine, as long as it provides 'identity' information and NOT 'data' information.
-It's up to us designers to determine where exactly to draw the line between 'identity' and 'data'.

-Parts of our application that currently introspect the key object will have several options for how they can be refactored:

-1. The first and best option is to simply not use any information about the key, but only treat it as a pointer.
-If the application needs to do a database lookup to get information it needs, that's fine; but it will not get information from the key itself.
-2. The second option is to examine the larger scope of the problem, and see if the function's caller has done a database lookup to get the information that the function needs: if so, the code can be refactored so that the function accepts the database object rather than the key object.
-The database object can and should be introspected, because it contains all the information for that record.
-3. The third option is to use the key introspection API, as detailed below.

 The other key benefit of this solution is it will allow us to migrate our data from `Location`s to `Locator`s, something we have been trying to do for quite some time.
 This will make it easier to reason about where and how our data is stored and accessed.